20 Expressions to Wish Good Luck in French

 - Tous mes voeux de réussite: Tous mes voeux de réussite pour ce nouveau challenge!

 - Avoir de la veine: Si tu termines ce projet avant demain soir, tu auras de la veine!

 - Au petit bonheur la chance: Dans notre boutique les jours ne se ressemblent pas, au petit bonheur la chance!

 - Bonne réussite: Bonne réussite dans vos études.

 - Je t’envoie plein d’ondes positives: Je t’envoie plein d’ondes positives pour ta réunion de demain.

 Bonne chance pour la suite

 Luck as a vital power in our life is as necessary as it is unavoidable.
 For a long time, humans perceived luck as a strange force that is powered by magical rituals and behaviors.
 It turns out that much of the good and bad fortune is a result of our thoughts and behavior!
 To read more about luck, check the key to good luck is an open mind.
-To learn more French expressions here is a link to the brief guide to learn useful French expressions.
 Bonne chance!!

-Master Your French newsletter goes weekly so be sure to subscribe so that you don’t miss future French lessons.
-And before you go, if you enjoyed the content of this article as well as the video add your answer in the comments to this blog and subscribe to Master Your French on YouTube.
+Be sure to subscribe to Master Your French newsletter so that you don’t miss future French lessons.
+And before you go, if you enjoyed the content of this article, add your answer in the comments to this blog and subscribe to Master Your French on YouTube.